ItaroBase/CapstoneAWS/README.md

 # CapstoneAWS

 AWS infrastructure with WordPress as a web server, Autoscaling & ALB

 **Project Overview**

-This capstone project culminates my AWS Cloud Engineer re/Start program.
+This capstone project marks the final practical challenge in my AWS Cloud Engineer re/Start program.

-It is structured into three stages of increasing complexity, each expanding the infrastructure and introducing more advanced AWS services.
+It progresses through three stages of growing complexity, each adding new AWS components and architectural depth.

----
+By Stage 2, the system evolves into a multi-AZ, scalable, and secure infrastructure for hosting WordPress.

 ## Project Workflow & Tooling Overview